 If you cannot trust him, then you need to educate all those around him to be extra vigilant about supervising snack and lunch times.

-For instance, learn who will do the monitoring and ensure that those individuals know: how and when to use an epinephrine auto-injector, your son’s allergies – and about his impulsive behavior.
+For instance, learn who will do the monitoring and ensure that those individuals know: how and when to use an epinephrine auto-injector, your son’s specific allergies and symptoms to watch for – and about his impulsive behavior.

 Dr. Wade Watson is a pediatric allergist and Professor of Pediatrics at Dalhousie University.
 He is also the head of the Division of Allergy at the IWK Health Centre in Halifax.